Allan (footballer, born 1997)

-Allan Rodrigues de Souza (born 3 March 1997), simply known as Allan, is a Brazilian professional footballer who plays as a midfielder for Atlético Mineiro.
+Allan Rodrigues de Souza (born 3 March 1997), simply known as Allan, is a Brazilian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Flamengo.

 Club career

 Internacional

 Born in Araçatuba, São Paulo, Allan rose through the ranks as a youth product of Internacional.
 Goal Brazil’s deputy editor Rodrigo Calvozzo claimed Allan "was always treated by Internacional as one of the most important players in the team."

 Liverpool

 In the summer of 2015, he joined English Premier League club Liverpool for a fee of £500,000 after impressing the club's coaches at the Frenz International Cup.

-On 2 September 2015, he was loaned to Finnish club Seinäjoen Jalkapallokerho on a short term deal.
+On 2 September 2015, he was loaned to Finnish club Seinäjoen Jalkapallokerho (SJK) on a short term deal.
 Allan scored on his debut eight days later, coming on in the 56th minute for Jussi Vasara and opening the scoring sixteen minutes later in a 1–1 draw away to KuPS.
 He finished the season with one goal in eight appearances, in the process helping the club win the Veikkausliiga title.
 On 29 October 2015, Allan returned from his loan spell to Liverpool, greeting the new manager of the club, Jürgen Klopp, for the first time.

 On 18 January 2016, Liverpool announced that Allan had been loaned to Belgian club Sint-Truiden for the remainder of the season.
 He then returned to Liverpool in expectation of receiving a British work permit, which was not granted.

 Allan signed for Hertha BSC on 5 August 2016 on a season-long loan deal, after Klopp recommended him to Hertha head coach Pal Dardai.

 On 31 August 2017, Allan joined Cypriot side Apollon Limassol on a season-long loan.

 In July 2018 he signed a new deal with Liverpool and joined Eintracht Frankfurt on a season-long loan.

 On 15 February 2019, Allan joined Brazilian side Fluminense on loan until the end of the season after his loan spell in Germany was cut short.